Towards Mitigating Hallucinations in Large Vision-Language Models by Refining Textual Embeddings: Appendix

-\textbf{Additional qualitative results: } Figure~\ref{fig:appx_momentos} (see next page) presents additional qualitative results on the Mementos dataset~\citep{wang2024mementos}.
+Figure~\ref{fig:appx_momentos} (see next page) presents additional qualitative results on the Mementos dataset~\citep{wang2024mementos}.
 As illustrated, VisAlign enables the model to produce more visually grounded predictions and significantly reduces hallucinations compared to the baseline Video-LLaVA model.